Emy69/CoomerDL/README.md

-> ⚠️ **Important:** No more updates will be published in this repository temporarily.
-If you want to access to the latest versions, please visit the [Discord](https://discord.gg/u5CawUYZGk) ⚠️

 # Coomer Downloader App
 It is a desktop application developed in Python, which allows users to easily download images and videos.
 Using an intuitive graphical user interface (GUI), users can simply enter the URL and download.
 ## Supported pages